Protection

 InvestmentFraud

-Investment scams often promise high returns with little risk, but often lead to serious financial loss and emotional distress.
+Investment scams often promise high returns with little risk but can lead to serious financial loss and emotional distress.

 A person holding a credit card